 In order to generate the data, we follow the next steps.

 For each study, we start by determining the total number of patients for each treatment arm, by sampling from Unif(30,150) and rounding.
 Then, we generate the patient-level covariates xi.
 For continuous covariates, we sample from Np(0,Σ) where p is total number of covariates and Σ has entry (i,j) equal to ρ∣i-j∣ .
 The correlation coefficient (ρ) is set to be 0.3.
 For discrete covariates, we sample from a Bernoulli(0.5).
+The number of studies and the number of covariates included in xi (and their type, i.e. nuisance parameters vs. prognostic factors vs. effect modifiers) depend on the scenario.

-We generate treatment indicator treati by sampling from a Bernoulli(0.5).
+We generate treatment indicator treati by sampling from a Bernoulli(0.5), as we are focusing on IPD MA of RCT data.

 We generate the treatment effect of each study δj by drawing N(d,τ2) where the average treatment effect d and τ depend on the scenario.

-We generate a study baseline effect (αj) from Unif(-1,1) and assume that the effect is independent across studies.
+We generate a study baseline effect (αj) from Unif(-1,1), i.e. assuming that the effect is independent across studies.

-Lastly, we generate yi from Bernoulli(logit-1(αj+βxiPF+γxiEM+δj)) for discrete outcome and Normal(αj+βxiPF+γxiEM+δj, σ=0.5)) for continuous outcome.
+Lastly, we generate yi from Bernoulli(logit-1(αj+βxiPF+γxiEM+δj)) for the binary outcome and Normal(αj+βxiPF+γxiEM+δj, σ=0.5)) for the continuous outcome.
+The values of β and γ used depend on the scenario.

-We generated data for all scenarios using R.23 The code we used is available at https://github.com/MikeJSeo/phd/blob/master/varselect/helpful.functions.R.
+We generated data for all scenarios using R.23 The code we used is freely available at https://github.com/MikeJSeo/phd/blob/master/varselect/helpful.functions.R.

 Models compared

-We use naïve models with no variable selection as a reference.
-First, we fit genearlized linear mixed effects model (glmm) with only the treatment effect.
-Another reference model we use is glmm model with fully specified covariates.
-With these reference models, we compare the variable selection models described in section 3.
-The models include: STEP-naïve, LASSO-naïve, GLMM-LASSO, BAYES-LASSO, and SSVS
+For each generated dataset, we used 7 different models to perform the analysis.
+The first two models serve as a reference.
+First, we fit a simple GLMM including only a term for the treatment effect, and no covariates included.
+We will refer to this model as ‘GLMM-null’.
+Then we fit a GLMM with all covariates included (‘GLMM-full’).
+We then use the variable selection models described in Section 3: STEP-naïve, LASSO-naïve, GLMM-LASSO, BAYES-LASSO, and SSVS.

 Measure of performance

 The usual goal of an IPD MA is to estimate average treatment effects, to identify effect modifiers and to estimate their impact on the outcome of interest.
-Thus, as a measure of performance, we assessed how much the corresponding parameter estimates deviated from their true values, using the mean squared error (MSE).
-We report the MSE for the treatment effect, false effect modifier and true effect modifier.
-False effect modifiers are variables that are not effect modifiers, but are falsely selected as effect modifiers by the model.
-MSE of these would simply be squared sum of these variable effect estimates since the true value of these values are 0.
-Similarly, true effect modifier MSE would measure how accurately the model has identified the effect modifiers.
-Among the models that report standard error, we compare the standard error of the treatment effect between different models.
-Standard error should be comparable across different models or else having lower MSE for the treatment effect for a certain model would not be as significant.
+Thus, as a measure of performance, we assessed the deviation between the corresponding parameter estimates and their true values, using the mean squared error (MSE).
+We report the MSE for the (i) treatment effect, (ii) false effect modifiers and (iii) true effect modifiers.
+False effect modifiers are variables that are not effect modifiers, but are selected as effect modifiers by the model.
+MSE of these is simply the squared sum of the corresponding estimates.
+Similarly, the MSE for true effect modifier measures how accurately the model has estimated the effect modification due to these covariates.

+Note that for LASSO-naïve and GLMM-LASSO we cannot readily estimate a standard error of the coefficients.
+A resampling technique could be used for this purpose; see Section 3.3 for more details.
+However, this is infeasible in our simulation study.
+For the models that report standard error, we report the standard error of the treatment effect.

 Fitting details

-For fitting generalized linear mixed effects model, we use lmer package. (citation)
+For fitting GLMM-naïve and GLMM-full, we use the lmer package. (citation)

-For the stepwise regression, we use bidirectional selection model using the core R package.23 Bidirectional selection model is often a default approach and it is preferred because it has a possibility to delete a variable at each step.
+For STEP-naïve, we use a bidirectional selection model using the core R package.23 Bidirectional selection model is often a default approach and it is preferred because it has a possibility to delete a variable at each step.
 We start from a base model that has treatment effect included and add additional covariates at each stage.